neondatabase/website/content/docs/manage/database-access.md

     CREATE ROLE readonly PASSWORD '<password>';
     ```

     Neon requires specifying a password.
-Since this role will be used for privilege management, the `LOGIN` privilege is optional and not included.
 The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
 For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 3. Grant the `readonly` role read-only privileges on the schema.
 Replace `<database>` and `<schema>` with actual database and schema names, respectively.